GoogleCloudPlatform/marketplace-autogen/README.md

 * `--exclude_shared_support_files` (optional)

   If this parameter is provided, Autogen will NOT include the shared support files used for deployment in this solution (look [here](./java/com/google/cloud/deploymentmanager/autogen/templates/dm/sharedsupport/common) for those files).
 By default, Autogen always includes these files, which is the recommended option.
+This is only relevant for Deployment Manager.

 * `--dev_features` (optional)

-  If this flag is provided, Autogen can use in-development features such as support for Terraform.
+  If this flag is provided, Autogen can use in-development features such as support for multi-VM Terraform.

 ### Example configurations